asbor/iu-project-software-engineering/documents/01-Conception-Phase/00-HoppyBrew.md

 User interactions with the system are depicted in the following sequence diagrams.

+For the sake of simplicity, we will not include all possible interactions in the sequence diagrams.
+Instead, we will focus on the core interactions that are essential for understanding the system.
+And we will not include all components in the sequence diagrams such as cloudflare.

 ## CRUD Recipe

 The sequence diagram illustrates CRUD operations for the Recipe entity, showcasing the standard pattern for all CRUD operations.
 It starts with the Brewer creating a new Recipe, which is then stored in the database.
 Subsequently, the Brewer can perform actions such as retrieving, updating, and deleting the Recipe as required.
 Additionally, there's an option to list all Recipes stored in the database.